rucio/rucio/doc/rucio-server.md

     # IPv4 local connections:
     host    all             all             127.0.0.1/32            md5

-With this properly configured local login should work (note that the **-h localhost** argument may be necessary to connect on the TCP port instead of the UNIX socket):
+With this properly configured, local login should work (note that the **-h localhost** argument may be necessary to connect on the TCP port instead of the UNIX socket):